 But a driver sped into the crossing, causing the fatal and tragic accident.

 Cars were stopped to let the family pass when an “impatient” driver went around traffic from the northbound to southbound lanes at a high rate of speed, LAPD officials said.
 Chavarria quickly pushed his wife and young son out of the way before being struck by the vehicle and bearing the brunt of the impact.
-Officials said they were struck by his presence of mind as Chavarria managed to shove his wife out of harm’s way and get his son out of the way by “tossing him back over toward the sidewalk.”
+Officials remarked on Chavarria’s awareness as he maneuvered his wife out of harm’s way and “tossed” his son back over toward the sidewalk to get him out of the way.

 Blatant Disregard for Safety